Over 50 life insurance: premiums and paying out

 Writing it into your will

-But if you don't put your policy into a trust, then any payout is included in your estate.
-Though, you can still say who should benefit from it when you die, because you can leave instructions in your will saying who gets what from your estate.
+If you don't put your policy into a trust, then any payout is included in your estate.
+But you can still say who should benefit from it when you die.
+By leaving instructions in your will you can say who gets what from your estate.

-However, if you die without creating a will, you won’t be able to choose who gets any money from your policy.
-Your estate, which will include any payout, will just be shared out based on the current laws that say who inherits in these circumstances.
+However, if you die without creating a will, you won’t be able to choose who gets the money from your policy.
+Your estate, which will include any payout, will be shared out based on the current laws that say who inherits in these circumstances.

 Our over 50 life insurance